w3nch/ToolBox/Soc Info.md

-Security Operations Center (SOC) Overview
+# Security Operations Center (SOC) Overview
-What is a SOC?
+## What is a SOC?

-A Security Operations Center (SOC) is a team of security professionals working together to monitor, detect, analyze, and mitigate security threats 24/7, 365 days a year.
+A Security Operations Center (SOC) is a team of security professionals working to monitor, detect, analyze, and mitigate security threats 24/7, 365 days a year.
 There are three types of SOCs:

-    In-house SOC: Managed internally by an organization's own staff.
+    In-house SOC: Managed internally by an organization's staff.
     Outsourced SOC: Managed by a third-party provider.
     Hybrid SOC: A combination of in-house and outsourced services.

 SOCs follow structured methodologies and playbooks to ensure continuous threat management and security.
 Key Functions of a SOC

-The SOC operates in a continuous cycle of:
+## The SOC operates in a continuous cycle of:

     Monitor - Real-time threat monitoring.
     Detect - Identification of security incidents.
     Respond - Taking action to mitigate and address security threats.

-These actions are supported by the following pillars:
+## These actions are supported by the following pillars:

     People: The skilled security professionals in the SOC.
     Processes: Standard procedures and playbooks for handling incidents.
     Technology: Security tools and systems used for monitoring, detection, and response.

-SOC Roles
+## SOC Roles

     Security Analysts (SOC L1):
         Initial monitoring and triage.